 - It also declares the ideals and aspirations of the people that need to be achieved.

-By the word 'Socialist', the Constitution means the achievement of socialistic pattern of society through democratic means.
+- By the word 'Socialist', the Constitution means the achievement of a socialistic pattern of society through democratic means.

 - It also means that the State shall not discriminate against the citizens in any way on the basis of religion.

 ➢ Is it a part of the Constitution?

 - The Supreme Court in the Kesavananda Bharati vs. State of Kerala (1971) case overruled its earlier decision (Berubari case) of 1960 and made it clear that it is a part of the Constitution and is subject to the amending power of the Parliament as any other provisions of the Constitution, provided the basic structure of the Constitution as found in the Preamble is not destroyed.
 However, it is not an essential part of the Constitution.